-- 176. The report discusses the prospect of including a FUZ and the merits of such an inclusion.
-Ultimately the author recommends that a FUZ be included into the District Plan as an option for identifying future growth areas.
-Whilst I do not oppose the inclusion of the zone, it is my opinion that the site lends itself to live zoning in the first instance.
+189. The report discusses the prospect of including a FUZ and the merits of such an inclusion.
+Ultimately the report author recommends that a FUZ be included into the District Plan as an option for identifying future growth areas.
+Whilst I do not oppose the inclusion of the zone, it is my opinion that because the Pokeno West site was notified in the PWPD as Residential Zone there are no valid grounds for this land to be changed to FUZ.
 This is demonstrated by this evidence and other evidence provided which is to be read in conjunction.
-Collectively the evidence shows that the relevant statutory tests can be met and that the site should not be precluded from live zoning on matters such as infrastructure provision. - 177.
-The report also discusses the use of structure plans to guide future development for growth areas.
-Whilst no "structure plan" by name has been produced for the rezoning proposal, a comprehensive concept masterplan has been prepared identifying the features typically present on structure plans such as key roads, open space areas and the Neighbourhood Centre. - 178.
-In addition, the site comprises only two separate titles held by two different registered owners.
-Therefore, this aligns with the observation by the report author that land in this circumstance is more viable to be rezoned without a guiding structure plan (para.
+Collectively the evidence shows that the relevant statutory tests can be met and that the site should not be precluded from live zoning on matters such as infrastructure provision.
+Such a conclusion has been accepted with the site identified in Waikato 2070 as a growth cell.

+- 190. The report also discusses the use of structure plans to guide future development for growth areas.
+Whilst no "structure plan" by name has been produced for the rezoning proposal, a comprehensive concept masterplan has been prepared indicatively identifying the key features typically present on structure plans including (but not limited to) key roads, open space areas and the Neighbourhood Centre. - 191.
+Whilst the site comprises a number of separate titles, the submitter is the largest landholder and "integrated management" is achieved across the neighbouring titles of key elements such as the "indicative" roading pattern.
+I also note the conclusion of Mr Munro, a very experienced urban designer, that the masterplan and its supporting technical information satisfies what is commonly included in a "structure plan".
+This situation aligns with the conclusion by the s42A report author that land in this circumstance is more viable to be rezoned without the need for any new guiding structure plan (para.
 17).